 P.E. and Games Kit

-- t-shirt or polo shirt, school logo not necessary;
+- White t-shirt or polo shirt, school logo not necessary;

 For health and safety reasons, it is essential that children are dressed appropriately for any physical activity.
 Appropriate footwear is essential: trainers or plimsolls should be worn or bare feet for gymnastics only.
 All items of PE clothing should be identified with the child’s name.
 Children who go swimming need a towel, swimming trunks / shorts or one-piece costume, carried in a waterproof bag.